syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ## Frozen Rows

-Specify [`frozenRows`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-frozenrows "frozenRows") property of [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "scrollSettings") to freeze rows(upto the specified frozenRows value) at the time of scrolling.
-Vertical scrollbar must be enabling while specifying [`frozenRows`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-frozenrows "frozenRows") then only you can scroll and see the remaining rows with freeze pane.
+Specify `FrozenRows`  property of `ScrollSettings`  to freeze rows(upto the specified FrozenRows value) at the time of scrolling.
+Vertical scrollbar must be enabling while specifying `FrozenRows`  then only you can scroll and see the remaining rows with freeze pane.

-N> [`allowScrolling`](http://help.syncfusion.com/js/api/ejgrid#members:allowscrolling "allowScrolling") must be `true` while specifying [`frozenRows`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-frozenrows "frozenRows").
+N> `AllowScrolling`  must be `true` while specifying `FrozenRows` .

 The following code example describes the above behavior.

 {% tabs %}

-{% highlight CSHTML %}
+{% highlight razor %}

 	  @(Html.EJ().Grid<OrdersView>("Scrolling")
             .Datasource((IEnumerable<object>)ViewBag.datasource)